 B. The Defense Department is only marginally concerned with the effects of foreign competition on the machine-tool industry.

 C. The machine-tool industry encountered difficulty in obtaining governmental protection against imports on grounds other than defence.

 D. A few weapons that are important for defence consist of parts that do not require extensive machining.

 E. Several federal government programs have been designed which will enable domestic machine-tool manufacturing firms to compete successfully with foreign toolmakers.

-14. Opponents of laws that require automobile drivers and passengers to wear seat belts argue that in a free society people have the right to take risks as long as the people do not harm other as a result of taking the risks.
+14. Opponents of laws that require automobile drivers and passengers to wear seat belts argue that in a free society people have the right to take risks as long as the people do not harm others as a result of taking the risks.
 As a result, they conclude that it should be each person’s decision whether or not to wear a seat belt.
 Which of the following, if true, most seriously weakens the conclusion drawn above?